nonsapiens/addressfactory/README.md

+**NOTE:** _This package is for legacy Laravel only!
+Please use the newer [RealAddressFactory](https://github.com/nonsapiens/realaddressfactory) for more recent Laravel versions!_

 # RealAddress Generator
 ## About
 This Laravel 5 library creates actual, 100% real addresses, with full address details and lat/long coordinates